The Charity Routes To Roots

 We aim to achieve long-term outcomes for our clients through participation in motivational and well-being projects which boost self-confidence and self-worth, expand and develop skills, promote a sense of belonging and encourage integration into the local community.

-From November 2015 we have provided supported accommodation to three of Poole’s homeless.
+Since November 2015 we have provided supported accommodation for three of Poole’s rough sleepers, prior to their moving into independent housing.
 We were first registered as a charity in 2002 and became a Charitable Incorporated Organisation (CIO) in 2014.
-In July 2015 the Bishop of Sherborne, Karen Gorham agreed to become our Patron.
+In July 2015 the Bishop of Sherborne, Karen Gorham became our Patron.

 What Do We Do?